ADD CONDITION

 FAQ

 For adults and children 12 years and older, apply the patch to the affected area no more than 3 to 4 times daily.
-For children under 12, consult a doctor before use.
+Children under 12 should consult a doctor.

-Possible side effects include excessive skin irritation.
-Stop use and consult a doctor if the condition worsens or persists for more than 7 days.
+Stop use and ask a doctor if excessive skin irritation occurs or if the condition worsens or persists for more than 7 days.

-What should I do if I accidentally swallow Absorbine Jr.?
+What should I do if the patch is swallowed?

-Store Absorbine Jr. at room temperature, keep it in the original pouch until ready to use, and do not freeze.
+Store at room temperature, keep the patch in its original pouch until ready to use, and do not freeze.

 Packaging Info